Clemens von Wedemeyer

 Performative Ritual via Zoom

-On the next full moon, Friday, June 5 at 9pm CET (4pm EST), Maria Lucia Cruz Correia invites us to join her on Zoom for a performative ritual to become a Guardian of Nature, i.e. a human able to act as representative to a nature entity, like a river or a mountain, which is granted personhood in a court of law.
+During the summer solstice, Sunday.
+June 21st, Maria Lucia Cruz Correia invited us to join her on Zoom for a performative ritual to become a Guardian of Nature, i.e. a human able to act as representative to a nature entity, like a river or a mountain, which is granted personhood in a court of law.
 This falls within Correia’s practice of offering utopian public services as alternatives for the current capitalistic system.

 Through the use of performative rituals and animistic dialogues we must go beyond the “imagined disaffection.”
 We need to understand the sublimity of nature and search for the quality of greatness beyond human eye.
 Maria Lucia Cruz Correia proposes a contract with nature and considers its central challenge: What language do things of the world speak that might allow humans to reach an understanding with them, contractually?